-This course presents an overview of basic practical nursing skills and provides the foundation for the remaining nursing courses.
+(4 credit hours class; 1 credit hour skills lab; 1 credit hour clinical lab) This course presents an overview of basic practical nursing skills and provides the foundation for the remaining nursing courses.
 As a member of the health care team, the student cares for adult/geriatric clients utilizing basic practical nursing skills within a nurse caring framework.
-Medical terminology is introduced along with the basic principles of pharmacology and the nursing process.
+The basic principles of pharmacology and the nursing process are introduced.